Luci2015/UST_push_source/README.md

 ## Requirements:
 - at least Python 3 installed
-- Python's PyYAML module installed (```pip install PyYAML```)
+- Python's PyYAML module installed (`pip install PyYAML`)
 - access to run a PowerShell script on the AD machine
 - resolve any permission needed to access the AD audit log for the running account

 ## Configuration
 For the ease of this setup, the following setup assumes the scripts are going to reside inside User Sync Tool's folder, which runs on the AD machine.
+Files needed:
+- `extract-events-v2.ps1`
+- `prepare_push_list.py`
+- `pushUMAPI.bat` (optional, but handy to have)
+Copy the above files inside User Sync Tool's folder, next to the `user-sync-config.yml`.
+Below there are some pointers on how to edit these files.

 ### extract-events-v2.ps1
 This script should manage events for users that are direct memebrs of UST's mapped group or their nested groups.
 Things to configure: